open5e/open5e/source/monsters/miscellaneous-creatures/giant-rat.rst

-**Pack Tactics**: The rat has advantage on an attack roll against a creature if at least one of the rat's allies is within 5 feet of the creature and the ally isn't incapacitated.
+**Pack Tactics**: The rat has advantage on an attack roll against a creature if at least one of the rat's allies is within 5 feet of the creature and the ally isn't :ref:`srd:incapacitated`.

 Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~